France-Travail/gabarit/gabarit/template_api/api_project/README.md

         ...
 ```

-As you can see, a `Model` object as three main attributes :
+As you can see, a `Model` object as four main attributes :
 - `_model` containing your gabarit, scikit-learn or whatever model object
 - `_model_conf` which is a python dict with metadata about your model
 - `_model_explainer` containing your model explainer